search

 Swap point arbitrage is possible

-With Exness, you can engage in swap point arbitrage by utilizing hedging strategies.
-Swap point arbitrage is a trading strategy that involves accumulating profits by capitalizing on the difference between the positive and negative swap points generated by long and short positions.By holding only positions that generate positive swap points, you can steadily accumulate swap points every day.
-However, if the market reverses sharply and unrealized losses expand, there is a risk of losing both your margin and the accumulated swap points due to a margin call.
-By hedging against this price fluctuation risk through hedging trades, although the amount of positive swap points received may decrease due to negative swap points, you can safely accumulate swap points while avoiding a sudden drop in your margin maintenance ratio.
+With Exness, you can engage in swap point arbitrage by utilizing hedged trading.
+Swap point arbitrage is a trading strategy that involves accumulating the difference between the positive and negative swap points generated by long and short positions to generate profit.By holding only positions that generate positive swap points, you can steadily accumulate swap points every day.
+However, if the market suddenly reverses and unrealized losses expand, there is a risk that both your margin and the accumulated swap points will be lost due to a margin call.
+By hedging against this price fluctuation risk through hedging trades, although the amount of positive swap points received will be reduced by negative swap points, you can safely accumulate swap points while avoiding a sharp drop in your margin maintenance ratio.

 スワップポイントのサヤ取り スワップポイントのサヤ取り

 Please note that Exness offers swap-free trading on select instruments across all account types.
 Swap-free trading applies to a wide range of instruments, including cryptocurrencies, stock indices, major currency pairs (excluding the DXY), select minor currency pairs, gold (XAU/USD), and crude oil (USOIL).
-If you plan to engage in swap arbitrage, please verify the swap-free status in advance.
+If you plan to engage in swap arbitrage, please check the swap-free status in advance.

 note